samiyev/puaros/README.md

 - **[@puaros/guardian](./packages/guardian)** - Research-backed code quality guardian for vibe coders and enterprise teams.
 Detects hardcoded values, secrets, circular dependencies, architecture violations, and anemic domain models.
 Every rule is based on academic research, industry standards (OWASP, SonarQube), and authoritative books (Martin Fowler, Uncle Bob, Eric Evans).
 Perfect for AI-assisted development and enforcing Clean Architecture at scale.

+- **[@puaros/ipuaro](./packages/ipuaro)** - Local AI agent for codebase operations with "infinite" context feeling.
+Uses lazy loading and smart context management to work with codebases of any size.
+Features 18 LLM tools for reading, editing, searching, and analyzing code.
+Built with Ink/React TUI, Redis persistence, tree-sitter AST parsing, and Ollama integration.

 ## Prerequisites

 - Node.js 22.18.0 (use `nvm use` to automatically switch to the correct version)